 A lot of Kists are putting their faith in community based tourism to turn the situation in Pankisi around.
 The vision – in many ways the vision of one woman, as you’ll soon see – is to use tourism as a pathway towards sustainable income.

-But more than that, bringing tourists to Pankisi Gorge is helping to alter perceptions and reverse the tide of negative media attached to the Kist community.
+But more than that, bringing tourists to Pankisi Valley is helping to alter perceptions and reverse the tide of negative media attached to the Kist community.

 Changing the narrative

 Before my visit to Pankisi, I was told to be sensitive when photographing people.
 Most locals I met were happy to pose for a photo, but many people prefer not to have their picture taken.
 As we walked down the main street of Jokolo village one day, a young boy shied away from my camera.
 Later, I found out why.

 Correspondents have been coming to Pankisi since the 1990s to cover the Chechen War.
 But most of them, I’m told, never really took the time to get to know residents.
 Instead, news reports perpetuated negative stereotypes and recycled misinformation.
 Many journalists pursued the shock factor instead of the truth.

 People in Pankisi grew understandably wary of foreigners.
 Many refused to have their picture taken, lest it end up associated with a bad news story.

 By all accounts, this had a hugely damaging effect on the community’s psyche.
 Action had to be taken to break the cycle.